 These tests are very easy to use.
 This video from the NHS shows how easy the test is to do.

-If you are collecting a pack of kits from The Base or AUB’s halls, then please bring your student card with you or another form of identification that shows you are a BU student.
-You will be asked for a few pieces of information such as your name and telephone number.
-This is in case of any future query by the Medicines and Healthcare products Regulatory Agency (MHRA).
-You can find further details about how this information will be handled in this privacy notice.
+If you are collecting a pack of kits from campus, then please bring your student card with you or another form of identification that shows you are a BU student.
+You can find further details about how your information will be handled in this privacy notice.

 Whatever your test result – negative, positive or void – please remember to register the result the NHS.
 You can do this on the gov.uk website.
 You will be asked which organisation you are connected to.
 This is easy to do.
 Simply select the option ‘A nursery, school, college, university, childcare provider or other education provider’ and then either ‘Work for a nursery, school, college, university, childcare provider or other education provider’ (if you are a member of BU staff) or ‘Go to school, college or university’ (if you are a student).
 Then select the collection point where you picked up your kits.